bigcouchman/project1CS3377/README.md

 # Author: Nguyen Do (npd220001), CS 3377 003
 # Project name: Date_Extractinator_9000 (i made that up sorry)
   This program extracts date from the user's input of a text file.
+The script name is project1.sh Important notice: While testing the program I only test it in the Terminal with my input and output files available.
+When testing my program make sure you use the Terminal!
+I use MobaXTerm
-The script name is project1.sh Before starting the program.
+  Before starting the program.
   Please read the instruction below:
 # INSTRUCTIONS